Rachel Dror: Provenance and early years

-Rachel Lewin was born in the East Prussian capital, Königsberg.
+Rachel Lewin was born in the East Prussian capital, Königsberg on 19 January 1921.
 Chaim Hugo Lewin (1891–1944), her father, like his brother Hermann Zvi Lewin (1878–1976), had fought in the First World War, emerging from military service as a highly decorated former officer.
 Her mother, born Erna Rosenbaun (1893–1944), came originally from Halberstadt in central Germany.
 Rachel grew up in a traditional Jewish family, albeit in a family that would at the time have been considered well integrated into German society more generally.
 She attended a government secondary school ("Lyzeum"), while also receiving a parallel religious education at a Jewish religious school.

 The Hitler difference

 Rachel would later look back on an idyllic childhood, prematurely ended when the Hitler government took power in January 1933 and lost no time in transforming Germany into a one-party dictatorship.
 Antisemitism, hitherto a chilling mantra served up by noisy populist street-politicians, became a core underpinning of government strategy.
 After March 1933, when Rachel was still aged only twelve, a slightly older boy who had become a friend (and admirer) was no longer permitted to come to the house.
 Her mother explained that this was because she was Jewish and he was not.
 From then on, she was required to sit in the back row of her class at school.
 Six months later her parents received a letter stating simply that she was not on course to reach her targets.
 She was switched to a middle school where harassment continued: she would later recall being denied permission to visit the toilet when the need arose.
 She decided that she would no longer attend the school.